mui/mui-x/docs/data/date-pickers/accessibility/accessibility.md

 ### Date Range Picker

-When interacting with the keyboard, the [Date Range Picker](/x/react-date-pickers/date-range-picker/) keep the focus on the Field component, thereby offering the same keyboard navigation support as the [Date Range Field](/x/react-date-pickers/accessibility/#fields).
+When interacting with the keyboard, the [Date Range Picker](/x/react-date-pickers/date-range-picker/) keeps the focus on the Field component, thereby offering the same keyboard navigation support as the [Date Range Field](/x/react-date-pickers/accessibility/#fields), having the changes consistently updated on the calendar component.

-To ensure a more fluid and accessible user experience, Date Range Picker supports the same keyboard navigation and interactions of the [Field](/x/react-date-pickers/accessibility/#fields) components, having the changes consistently updated on the calendar component.